cocos/cocos-docs/en/shader/surface-shader.md

 #### 4. VS Input Value Acquisition

-The VS input values are in the `SurfacesStandardVertexIntermediate` structure and are passed in as parameters to the Surface function:
+Input values of the vertex shader, which is stored in the format of a `SurfacesStandardVertexIntermediate` structure, include members as follows:

 | Vertex Shader Inputs | Type | Requires macro to be turned on when using | Meaning                              |
 | :-------------------- | :---- | :----------------------------------------- | :------------------------------------ |